-We rest intentionally because we know creative rest fosters insights and ideas, helps us deliver good outcomes, and eases our minds.
+Meditation is a form of intentional rest.
+We know creative rest fosters insights and ideas, helps us deliver good outcomes, and eases our minds.

-Letting go is incremental; we can always shake out some more, loosen another notch, ease another degree, sink a little further into the moment, take a deeper breath or a deeper rest.
+Letting go is incremental; we can always shake out some more, loosen another notch, ease another degree, sink a little further into the moment, take a deeper breath.

 - A word phrase